JasonMortonNZ/laravel-grunt/README.md

 **Note:** That live reload will only work if you have a compatible browser (Chrome & Firefox) with the LiveReload plugin installed.

 ## Issues - how to help?
 If you find any bugs, issues errors or believe we could add further useful functionality.
-Let us know via the github issues page for this project.
+Let us know via the github [issues page](https://github.com/JasonMortonNZ/laravel-grunt/issues) for this project here - [https://github.com/JasonMortonNZ/laravel-grunt/issues](https://github.com/JasonMortonNZ/laravel-grunt/issues).